Celebrate Your Cadet Career

 For the first time ever, you can commemorate your Cadet’s graduation from the nation’s most prestigious educational institution with a unique piece of commissioned art that celebrates their Cadet Career and is a wonderful companion piece that they can put on the wall next to their diploma.
 Or…YOU, their parents, who supported and encouraged them throughout their 4 years, can hang on the wall and savor the accomplishment you share.

 When I graduated from the Academy over 40 years ago, a famous aviation artist was just starting to create “class prints” for the graduating classes.
 My class followed an earlier class and bought prints of the Thunderbirds doing a “Bomb Burst” over the academy.
 But that print had nothing to do with me, my USAFA experience or how I would serve our country.
 So I didn’t want one.
 I thought it was just me, but when talking with my classmates recently I found that many felt the same way.
-Most of the pilots would rather have their own aircraft and the non-rated officers felt that their career fields, which were just as critical to the Air Force mission, were the “redheaded step children.”
+Most of the pilots wanted their own aircraft and the non-rated officers felt that their career fields, which were just as critical to the Air Force mission, were usually ignored or even disparaged.

 Now, I’ve created a similar painting for new graduates.